ROCm/aomp/docs/SOURCEINSTALL.md

 ```
 1. Install certain distribution packages,
 2. Build CMake 3.25.2 from source.
 This can be done with ./build_prereq.sh,
-3. Ensure the KFD kernel module is installed and operating,
+3. Ensure the KFD kernel module is installed and operating, and
-4. Create the Unix video group, and
+4. Create the Unix video group
-5. Install spack if required.
 ```
 [This link](SOURCEINSTALL_PREREQUISITE.md) provides detailed instructions to satisfy all the AOMP source build requirements.